rstudio-education/glossRy/CONTRIBUTING.md

 5. If you have a question about a definition, or would like help, please file issues tagged `question` and `help wanted` respectively.

+We are particularly grateful for contributions that fill in `FIXME` markers.

 By submitting material, you are agreeing to abide by our [Code of Conduct](CONDUCT.md) and to make your contribution available under the terms of our [license](LICENSE.md).
 All contributors will be acknowledged by name unless they request otherwise.